How to Make a Tally Sheet in Excel (3 Quick Methods)

 Using VBA code

-• After you are finished adding the tally marks, add a column for Total Votes.
+• Add a column for Total Votes.

 =LEN(D5)